 It may well be that, just as on Blemish, Sylvian was expressing something in lyrics that was beyond what he was actually experiencing; going to the extreme in order to explore emotions fully.
 He was at pains to point out in several interviews at that time that, ‘even when you reject the path, refuse to believe in the path, you’re on the path.’
 Whatever, the despondency is manifest, and once we heard Manafon in its entirety it was clear that disillusionment was another running theme.

 ‘There’s a sense of liberation in expressing this disillusion, whether it’s true or not.
 It’s the freedom to doubt.
 I think it’s in the Tibetan Buddhist religion where they have these gatherings, I think even on a daily basis, where they dispute the teachings of the Buddha.
 They argue against him.
 That is extremely healthy for any community, for any democracy.
 Let alone a religious group.
 So in a sense this was me taking a look at an approach I’d taken to life and disputing it.
 And then really feeling it, true to heart.
-I still haven’t resolved that issue myself, but it felt liberating just to be able to express it.’
+I still haven’t resolved that issue myself, but it felt liberating just to be able to express it.
+You know, you can wipe that page clean if you choose.’
 (DS, 2009)

 The cast of musicians on ‘Small Metal Gods’ was a step away from the familiar collaborators of previous releases.
 Christian Fennesz was the most well-known to fans of Sylvian’s work, having been responsible for the luminous sound environment of ‘A Fire in the Forest’ on Blemish.
 Other than that, Toshimaru Nakamura had featured on the track ‘Sleepwalkers’, then only available as an exclusive on the CD accompanying the tour brochure for The World is Everything, and more notable to most for Sylvian’s lyrical obscenities than the music that accompanied them.